oirlab/liger_iris_pipeline/docs/source/steps/combine_frames.rst

 The error is calculated in one of two ways:

 1. ``error_calc='measure'`` : The error is calculated from the standard deviation of the values of the input frames.
-2. ``error_calc='propagate'`` : The error is calculated from the propagation of the errors of the input frames. :
+2. ``error_calc='propagate'`` : The error is calculated from the propagation of the errors of the input frames:

     .. math::